-- 123 1.
-Each candidate is asked to submit a short statement, which may be no more than 1,250 characters, 124 including spaces (NOT word count) via the online Candidate Profile portal.
-Submissions must be 125 126 - Statements will be displayed in informational materials published by the Elections Committee. - Statements may not include names of any political coalitions. - 4.
+- 1. Each candidate is asked to submit a short statement, which may be no more than 1,250 characters, including spaces (NOT word count) via the online Candidate Profile portal.
+Submissions must be plain text. - 2.
+Statements will be displayed in informational materials published by the Elections Committee. - 3.
+Statements may not include names of any political coalitions. - 4.
 If a candidate's statement does not conform to these guidelines, the statement will not be posted.

-4. Pictures
+116 4.
+Pictures

-- 131 Candidates may have their photos taken in the Office of the Assemblies, 109 Day Hall, before the petition 132 - deadline.
-Photos will be displayed in informational materials published by the Elections Committee. - Candidates may submit a photograph of themselves that conforms to the specifications noted in the online - 134 candidate registration form.
+- 117 Candidates may have their photos taken in the Office of the Assemblies, 109 Day Hall, before the petition - deadline.
+Photos will be displayed in informational materials published by the Elections Committee. - 119 Candidates may submit a photograph of themselves that conforms to the specifications noted in the online - 120 candidate registration form.

-5. Promotional Materials Printed Promotional Materials Provided by the Office of the Assemblies
+5. Printed Promotional Materials Provided by the Office of the Assemblies

-- Each candidate may receive a combination of up to 300 one-sided 8 1/2" X 11" or 150 two-sided 8 1/2" X - 11" printed materials at no charge.
+- Each candidate may receive a combination of up to 300 one-sided 8 1/2" X 11" or 150 two-sided 8 1/2" X - 123 11" printed materials at no charge.
 These may be posters or quarter-cards, or a combination of both. - a.
 The design must be attached, exactly as it is to be copied, as a PDF to the Candidate Profile Form online and submitted by the application deadline. - b.
 All materials must include the dates and times of the elections and be in compliance with election guidelines. - c.
-Candidates may select up to two different paper colors from the swatches provided by the Office of the Assemblies - d.
+Candidates may select up to two different paper colors from the swatches provided by the Office of the Assemblies. - d.
 Materials will be printed in black & white only. - e.
-No Cornell insignia or logo is allowed. - Candidates who do not submit materials (which meet these criteria) by the petitioning deadline, forfeit the opportunity to receive such materials from the Office of the Assemblies. - The Office of the Assemblies will be responsible for making the copies. - The Office of the Assemblies will not assist in designing, modifying, or otherwise formatting a printed submission. - 151 Candidates' promotional materials must include the dates and times of the elections and be in compliance - 152 with election guidelines.
-No Cornell insignia or logo is allowed.
+No Cornell insignia or logo is allowed. - f.
+Candidates who do not submit materials (which meet these criteria) by the petitioning deadline, forfeit the opportunity to receive such materials from the Office of the Assemblies. - g.
+The Office of the Assemblies will be responsible for making the copies. - h.
+The Office of the Assemblies will not assist in designing, modifying, or otherwise formatting a printed submission.

-153 6.
-Candidate Forum
+6. Candidate Forum

-- 154 All candidates are encouraged to participate in the Candidates' Forums held by the Elections Committee - 155 during the campaign period.
-The Elections Committee will be responsible for planning, coordinating, and - 156 marketing these forums.
-At the forum, candidates are encouraged to discuss their experience, platforms, and - 157 more.
-Candidates are also encouraged to use the forum as an opportunity specifically to discuss why they are - 158 more qualified for the contested position than their opponent(s).
-The Director of Elections shall reach out - 159 to student organizations that receive funding from the Student Assembly, encouraging them to use the - 160 candidate forum as an opportunity to consider candidates for endorsements.
+- All candidates are encouraged to participate in the Candidates' Forums held by the Elections Committee - during the campaign period.
+The Elections Committee will be responsible for planning, coordinating, and - 140 marketing these forums.
+At the forum, candidates are encouraged to discuss their experience, platforms, and - more.
+Candidates are also encouraged to use the forum as an opportunity specifically to discuss why they are - more qualified for the contested position than their opponent(s).
+The Director of Elections shall reach out - to student organizations that receive funding from the Student Assembly, encouraging them to use the candidate forum as an opportunity to consider candidates for endorsements.

-C. Election Guidelines
+145 C. Election Guidelines